RunLLM/gitbook/integrations/README.md

 We're constantly working to add support for new integrations, so if there's something you'd like to see, let us know on our community Slack or on [GitHub](https://github.com/aqueducthq/aqueduct/issues/new).

 You can play around with our [demo integration](./aqueduct-demo-integration.md).
-Also check our [quick start guide](./quick-start-guide.md) to add your own integration and get familiar with our integration management UI.
+Also check our [Integration Management Quickstart Guide](./quick-start-guide.md) to get familiar with our integration management UI.